 Film (10 Official Selections)

-- All entrants must be a registered student, or an employee of an AIHEC-affiliated tribal college
+- All entrants must be a Native American registered high school or college student

 - All submissions must be the original work of the entrant